XiaoTaoWang/HiC_pipeline/docs/source/install.rst

 All above requirements except for mirnylib and hiclib can be installed through the conda package manager.

-.. note:: If you have the Anaconda Distribution installed, you already have it, feel free to jump to the `Set up Channels`_ section.
+.. note:: If you have the Anaconda Distribution installed, you already have it.

 Download the latest `Linux Miniconda installer for Python 2.7 <https://conda.io/miniconda.html>`_, then in your terminal window type the following and follow the prompts on the installer screens::